-This allows you to access content that might be restricted where you are.
-This is especially useful when travelling.
+This allows you to access content that might be restricted where you are, which is especially useful when travelling.
 If you want to continue streaming a show you’re watching back home, or access online banking or personal records, you can use a VPN to access the internet as if you were back home.

 Once you’ve created a VPN profile, you might need to configure your Windows VPN settings.

 Go into Settings -> Network & Internet -> VPN.

-- Click ‘Add a VPN connection’.
+Click ‘Add a VPN connection’.

-- Select Windows (built-in) for your VPN provider.
+Select Windows (built-in) for your VPN provider.

-- Fill in the details for Connection name, server name or address, VPN type and the type of sign-in info.
+Fill in the details for Connection name, server name or address, VPN type and the type of sign-in info.

 You have the option to add a username and password for added security, which we would recommend.

-- At this point you also can select Advanced Options to edit the connection properties, clear your sign-in info, or set up a VPN proxy.
+At this point you also can select Advanced Options to edit the connection properties, clear your sign-in info, or set up a VPN proxy.

 Select ‘Connect’ and enter your password if you’ve set one.